pingcap/docs/v3.0/reference/alert-rules.md

 * Solution:

     * Check whether the space in the cluster is generally insufficient.
 If so, increase its capacity.
-    * Check whether there is any issue with Region balance scheduling, which leads to unevenly distributed data.
+    * Check whether there is any issue with Region balance scheduling.
+If so, it will lead to uneven data distribution.
     * Check whether there is any file that occupies a large amount of disk space, such as the log, snapshot, core dump, etc.
     * Lower the Region weight of the node to reduce the data volume.
     * When it is not possible to release the space, consider proactively making the node offline.
 This prevents insufficient disk space that leads to downtime.